frillsdev/frills.dev/src/content/blog/of-celtic-blood.md

 My English side is far more straightforward.
 An English family had eight boys, one of which became a policeman and met my Granny Elsie.
 They stayed put in the quiet towns of south England, and spawned my dad and his brothers.

-You would think with these very solid [Brittonic](https://en.wikipedia.org/wiki/Brittonic_languages) and [Pictish](https://en.wikipedia.org/wiki/Pictish_language) foundations, that I would feel at home in each country of the United Kingdom.
+You would think with these very solid foundations, that I would feel at home in each country of the United Kingdom.
 And in part, I do, some stronger than others.
 But in part, I don't.
 Being a mix of all doesn't give me a strong connection to any of them and I feel like an imposter.
-This is most apparent to me as I live in Wales, Cardiff to be specific, I'm surrounded by a cosmopolitan landscape of people but also a strong sense of national pride.[1]
+This is most apparent to me as I live in Wales, Cardiff to be specific, I'm surrounded by a cosmopolitan landscape of people but also a strong sense of national pride.[^1]

 Wales is a very inviting place, from the rolling hills of the valleys to the people who will tell you about their mother's ailments even though you're a stranger at the bus stop.
 Any Welsh person would say you are Welsh by being here, by living in Wales, for 6 months or 10 years.
-You become part of the colourful tapestry [2].
+You become part of the colourful tapestry [^2].

 But despite that, I still feel like an imposter.
 I feel the need to justify my quarter-Welsh blood.
 I don't know the language, I don't know the songs or the words to the anthem.
 This divide makes me feel othered, Welsh but not enough.
 I've been learning Welsh (or dysgu Cymraeg) but not to a point that I could converse.
 I know some words and recognise a lot.